 Easy to housetrain and friendly to all, the King Charles will thrive in a family atmosphere.
 This gentle and affectionate toy dog breed is a miniaturization of sporting spaniels.
 They can easily adapt to any living situation thanks to their versatility.

 A Cavalier King Charles Spaniel will need vaccinations and parasite prevention to help them maintain their health.
-Don't forget to schedule your four-legged friend's vaccination appointments at our North Alabama veterinary hospital.

 These dogs' delightfully dainty appearance and outgoing character is helped by the fact that royal patronage (such as Queen Victoria) played a role in popularizing Pomeranians.

 A diminutive breed, the Pomeranian can be exceptionally loyal to its owners, making it a great combination of cuddly companion and watchdog who enjoys both playing indoors and venturing outside for shorter excursions.

 Fun fact: Pomeranians weren't always this small.
 Earlier records of the breed reveal an average weight of 30 pounds - ten times greater than what the breed usually weighs today.
 Years of breeding has seen Pomeranians evolve from a medium-sized breed to a small companion dog.

 At All Animal Clinic, we offer the services you'll need to help your Pomeranian get off to a good start, from walk-in exams to diagnostics and more.